AntigenPlus/ap-docs/user-guide/operation.md

 To enter a search pattern, click the desired antigen buttons in the search pattern box.
 You may set the buttons to 0, +, or blank.
 A 0 or + setting means that a matching cell must have a 0 or + in the same place (s or w designations will be read as + during a search).
-A blank setting means &quot;don&#39;t care&quot;, and during a search those antigens will be ignored.
+A blank setting means "don't care", and during a search those antigens will be ignored.

 You may also search by the following criteria: **Donor ID,\*\*** Lot Number **,** Sex **,** Group **,** Frozen **cells, and** Enzyme Treated\*\* cells.